Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Introduction

 \section{Introduction}

 Balanced nutrition is important for the development and functioning of the human body and can have many downstream health effects.
-The World Health Organization (WHO) reports that individuals with proper nutrition have increased lifespans, are more likely to break cycles of poverty, and have lower risks of disease, which impacts productivity and mortality \cite{world_health_organization_nutrition_2024}.
+The World Health Organization (WHO, Table \ref{tab:abbreviations}) reports that individuals with proper nutrition have increased lifespans, are more likely to break cycles of poverty, and have lower risks of disease, which impacts productivity and mortality \cite{world_health_organization_nutrition_2024}.
 Malnutrition is the most critical issue related to nutritional intake, with undernutrition associated with about 45\% of deaths in children younger than five years old.
-Anemia is a major resulting disease, affecting 37\% of pregnant women and 40\% of children under 5.
+Anemia is a major resulting disease, affecting 37\% of pregnant people and 40\% of children under 5.
 The WHO defines malnutrition as nutrient imbalance, which consists of deficiencies or excesses in essential nutrients \cite{WHO_malnutrition}.
 It is a condition that includes several interconnected factors: 1) being overweight, 2) obesity, 3) diet-related noncommunicable diseases like anemia, heart disease, and diabetes, and 4) undernutrition, which encompasses being underweight, wasting, and stunting, as well as a lack of essential micronutrients.
+Micronutrients are the vitamins (e.g. vitamins A, C, B12) and minerals (e.g. iron, calcium, iodine) which are critical to everyday human bodily function and can only be provided via dietary intake (i.e. they are not produced by the body).